 This was my fourth dinner at Motcombs and the only difference was the conspicuous absence of the legendary Val Brown.
-Percival Brown has been a mainstay of the local wine and spirits trade for the last 70+ years.
+Percival Brown has been a mainstay of the London wine and spirits trade for the last 70+ years.
 His career began in the mid 1940’s and he is without doubt among the who’s who of the London trade.
-Val’s energy is boundless and his jokes pointed and innumerable.
+Val’s energy is boundless and his jokes pointed and endless.
 Val’s presence also means several mystery bottles of Bordeaux to be blind tasted during the meal.
-Mind you this is not the usual affair with bottles wrapped in cloth bags or foil.
+Mind you, this is not the usual affair with bottles wrapped in cloth bags or foil.
 The solution is far simpler due to a tragic occurrence.
-The bottles Val brings to the annual Motcombs dinners are victims of a flood in one of his cellars; a flood that deprived all the bottles of their labels.
+The bottles Val brings to the annual Motcombs’ dinners are victims of a flood in one of his cellars; a flood that deprived all the bottles of their labels.
 Practically all the wine in this particular cellar was Bordeaux from the ‘50’s and ‘60’s.
 It’s then up to us, members of the examining team, to divine the vintage, commune—and if possible—the chateaux behind these mystery bottles.
-Having little personal experience with tasting claret from the ‘60’s I have to say that the wines are striking but not for the reasons one would imagine.
+Having little personal experience with tasting claret from the ‘60’s, I have to say that the wines are striking but not for the reasons one would imagine.

-Whatever the case I was not about to pass up the opportunity to partake and I did so and done medium, thank you.
-After appetizers and Champagne were enjoyed my roasted friend appeared on a massive oval plate perched atop a large piece of toast.
-The waiter offered sides to accompany the festively bitter fowl including a rich gravy, some kind of wobbly white gelatinous substance, and fine roasted breadcrumbs.
+Whatever the case, I was not about to pass up the opportunity to partake and I did so and done medium, thank you.
+After appetizers and Champagne were enjoyed, my roasted friend appeared on a massive oval plate perched atop a large piece of toast.
+The waiter offered sides to accompany the festively bitter fowl including a rich gravy, some kind of wobbly white gelatinous substance (suet), and fine roasted breadcrumbs.
 I opted just for the gravy.
 A large slab of bacon was draped over the top of the bird offering a salt and fat counterpoint to the gamey, impending bitterness.
 I tucked in and relished one of the great epicurean traditions of the fall season, hunting, and the sacrifice of all things small and plucked.
 And it was good.